 20 November 2020: Global Health Day Radboud University

-On Friday 20 November, a Global Health Day took place virtually hosted by Radboud University Nijmegen in the Netherlands.
-This event had the aim of showcasing international health projects taking place in the Netherlands under the theme of global health and international development.
+On Friday, 20 November, a Global Health Day was virtually hosted by Radboud University Nijmegen in the Netherlands.
+This event aimed to showcase international health projects taking place in the Netherlands under the theme of global health and international development.

-Jerome Lock-Wah-Hoon, a scientist in infectious diseases and global health at RIVMNational Institute for Public Health and the Environment , participated as one of the speakers.
-In a 2 hour workshop with 40 participants, Lock-Wah-Hoon highlighted water and health activities taking place in his department.
-He focused on the frameworks and mechanisms that enable international health projects to take place, current international work of RIVM including the provision of expert advice internationally on sewage-based epidemiology of SARS-CoV-2, and a number of water and health projects.
-Lock-Wah-Hoon also shared the relevance and work of the WHO Collaboratin Centre and how it contributes to the capacity building of the WHO.
+Jerome Lock-Wah-Hoon, a scientist in infectious diseases and global health at RIVM, participated as one of the speakers.
+In a 2 hour workshop with 40 participants, Lock-Wah-Hoon highlighted water and health activities in his department.
+He focused on the frameworks and mechanisms that enable international health projects to take place, current international work of RIVM, including the provision of expert advice internationally on sewage-based epidemiology of SARS-CoV-2, and a number of water and health projects.
+Lock-Wah-Hoon also shared the relevance and work of the WHO Collaborating Centre and how it contributes to the WHO's capacity building.

 26 October 2020: UNC Water and Health Conference

 This week the 2020 conference on Water and Health: Science, Policy and Practice takes place virtually and is hosted by the University of North Carolina.
-The 11th UNC Water and Health Conference has the aim of interrogating the science to improve global health and achieve universal access to safe drinking water, sanitation and hygiene.
+The 11th UNC Water and Health Conference aims to interrogate the science to improve global health and achieve universal access to safe drinking water, sanitation, and hygiene.
 It is free of charge and covers a broad range of topics relevant to water and health scientists and policymakers.

-The opening session led by UNC director Aaron Salzberg focused on the issue on everyone’s mind – COVID-19.
-The plenary concentrated on interrogating the science and the scientists who are working at the frontier of what we know about COVID-19, to get to the bottom of what we know and don’t know about the virus and especially how it intersects with WaSH (Water, Sanitation and Hygiene) issues.
+UNC director Aaron Salzberg led the opening session focused on the issue on everyone’s mind – COVID-19.
+The plenary concentrated on interrogating the science and the scientists who are working at the frontier of what we know about COVID-19 to get to the bottom of what we know and don’t know about the virus and especially how it intersects with WaSH (Water, Sanitation and Hygiene) issues.
 The objective of the session was to highlight the latest evidence regarding COVID-19 to inform both policy and practice about WaSH.
-Prof Ana Maria de Roda Husman, department head at RIVM who leads the Dutch Wastewater Surveillance programme on COVID-19 was one of the six international panellists.
+Prof Ana Maria de Roda Husman, department head at RIVM who leads the Dutch Wastewater Surveillance programme on COVID-19, was one of the six international panellists.
 The subject of discussion was the origin of SARS-CoV-2, transmission, disease outcomes, persistence in water, and protective measures.

 10 June 2020: technical brief on WASH and wastewater management to prevent infections and reduce AMR